ajkerrigan/aws-sso-config-builder/README.md

 Note that this depends on having Cog and aws-sso-config-builder installed in the same Python environment.
 See also [Installation with Pipx Alongside Cog](#with-pipx-alongside-cog) above.

+## Extras

+### Fish Convenience Functions

+These are probably specific to my environment, but sharing them because someone else might find them useful.

+I use a fish convenience function ([asp](./extras/fish/functions/asp.fish)) to search or switch among AWS profiles.
+I'm reasonably sure that it was inspired at some point by a function of the same name in the [aws plugin for oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/aws/aws.plugin.zsh).

+Invoking `asp` with no arguments opens an [fzf](https://github.com/junegunn/fzf/) search of available profiles.
+But the command also supports tab completion with [this completion script](./extras/fish/completions/asp.fish).

 ## License